Maa Oori Polimera: Reception

-A reviewer of 123 Telugu wrote "It doesn’t make for a good viewership for the family audience, owing to the adult content.
-But if you like realistic drama, you might give it a try".
 A reviewer of Eenadu wrote "should be put It is a mistake to think that only young people want to watch OTT movie.
 In today's situation where internet is available at every house, it is a bit embarrassing to watch this movie with the whole family!".
 Srivathsan Nadadhur from OTT Play wrote "Maa Oori Polimera is another small film to spring a surprise on OTT.
 Despite having only a handful of familiar faces, the director Anil Vishwanath packs a punch with a taut thriller bolstered by fine performances and a riveting screenplay.
 Watch out for Satyam Rajesh in what's certain to be one of his finest performances, if not the best.
 This one is worthy of your time!"